 The major challenge is with regard to the non attendance of meetings by some traditional leaders.
-The municipality also takes a long time before convening the mayor -Magoshi meetings.
 The farmers are not paying for services such as assessment rates as they always contest some policies and tariffs.
 The other challenge is with regard to the demarcation of sites illegally by traditional leaders.

-The meetings between the mayor and traditional leaders are scheduled to be held quarterly and they claim for the kilometres travelled to the meetings.
+The meetings between the mayor and traditional leaders are scheduled to be held quarterly and they are reimbursed for the kilometres travelled to the meetings.
 There is catering for every sitting and the meetings are held at the neutral places to avoid conflicts.
 In case of the misunderstandings bilateral are done with the affected parties.